Create an e-commerce customer journey map with a free tool

-When creating a journey map, we can choose between various scales and scopes.
-In the first phase, we can use a high-level journey map to visualize the whole experience our user has with our brand: from getting to our website, searching for the right product, the check-out process, and up until the product delivery to his or her home.
+When you start out, we recommend that you use a high-level journey map to visualize the whole experience the user has with your brand.
+From finding to your e-commerce site, searching for the right product, the check-out process, and up until the product delivery.

-Analyze experiences, step by step, stage by stage
+3. Analyze experiences, step by step, stage by stage

-- What are the steps within each stage and what are our customers’ goals and pain points at each step of the journey?
-What are our own business goals for each step?
+- What are the customers’ goals and pain points at each step of the journey?

 - Do they get the right information at the right time?

 There's one important thing to keep in mind at this point—

 The customer journey starts before users get to our website.
 It starts with a need, a desire for a more or less specific product.
 Also, the customer's e-commerce journey does't end at the checkout.
 Nor when users hold the product in their hands.

 Customers experience and interact with your brand after completing the online purchase.
 For example, when contacting support, returning to your shop, or recommending the brand to their social network.